AI & Data Quality · Production ML · Annotation QA

 The correct intervention sequence is: detect drift → audit label consistency → stabilise guidelines → calibrate reviewers → retrain.
 Not: detect performance drop → retrain immediately.

 Teams that retrain reactively without governance review typically find that each successive model version shows shorter periods of stable performance — a pattern that accelerates until the root cause in the annotation layer is addressed.
+Achieving a sustained 99.8% accuracy target is impossible without this sequence.

 The Six-Layer Annotation Governance Framework

-# Layer What It Controls How to Implement
+# Layer What It Controls Implementation

 1 Labeling Policy Documentation Interpretation consistency; boundary condition handling Version-controlled docs with inclusion/exclusion rules, domain exceptions, and ambiguous case definitions.
 Every update timestamped.